justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 ![Diodes placed, marking the wire locations to splice.](IMG_4318.jpg)

 For splicing the wire, this turned out to be easier to do than expected.
-Joe Scotto’s way is to use bare copper wire and heat shrink the intersections, but I don’t think it’s actually that much faster since it still takes time to cut, place, and heat the heat shrink.
+Joe Scotto’s way is to use bare copper wire and heat shrink the intersections, but I didn’t think it was actually that much faster since it still takes time to cut, place, and heat the heat shrink.

 ![Using basic wire cutters and an x-acto knife to expose the wire.](stripping-wires.jpg)